hlp-pls/Fragma/README.md

 # Fragma
 [WEBSITE UNDERCONSTRUCTION](https://hlp-pls.github.io/Fragma/) <br>
 GLSL editor for playing with fragment shader. <br>
-Currently only supports single pass rendering. <br>
+Multipass rendering with various buffer sizes and iterations. <br>
 Currently only supports MacOS versions same or higher than 12.0.1 (bulit on 12.0.1) <br>
-No support yet for Windows and Linux <br>
+No support yet for Windows and Linux. <br>

 ## Dependencies
 Built using [fbs](https://build-system.fman.io/)